How You Can Simplify Your HR System and Accelerate Service Delivery

 The Bottom Line

 HR professionals choose to pursue a career in HR because they want to help people, not spend their days filing papers, updating spreadsheets and responding to emails.
 Too often, mundane requests and piles of paperwork interrupt that work, which frustrates them and the employees they’re trying to help.

 HR is a service provider and can look to the example of its fellow service provider, the IT department.
 IT has taken the lead in many enterprise efforts to apply a service management discipline to automating the submission and fulfillment of IT help desk requests.

 Automating these tasks enables IT to focus on more strategic work that can help the company meet its broader business goals, and better demonstrate IT’s value.

-A service management approach is the key to HR raising its profile to business leaders by delivering higher-quality services and increased employee satisfaction while simultaneously reducing its own workload.
+A service management approach is key to HR raising its profile to business leaders by simplifying HR systems to deliver higher-quality services and increased employee satisfaction while simultaneously reducing its own workload.
 HR can devote its time and expertise to more strategic activities that move its business forward.